THERAPY IS A PLACE

 HOW DO I START THERAPY?

-We’ll begin with a 15-20 minute consultation over the phone.
+We’ll begin with a 15-20 minute consultation over video.
 You can ask me any questions you have for me and I’ll get a sense of what’s bringing you to therapy.
 If we both decide it’s a potentially good fit, we’ll then schedule an in-person intake session.
 This is the length of an average session - 50 minutes long.
 It may take a few sessions for us to determine if we’ll work together.

 CONFIDENTIALITY?